 In late 2004, a violent a coup d'état took place in Haiti and it became too dangerous for H.A.M. teams to continue to visit the area, though Ferdinand and Calixte continued to be paid as water technicians.
 In 2008, the entire Gift of Water program collapsed and contact with Demier was lost.

 Dr. Tracee received a letter from Ferdinand in early 2011, the first contact made since 2008.
 The letter stated that the cholera epidemic that followed the earthquake that devastated Haiti on January 12th, 2010, had reached Demier and the community was in desperate need of clean water.
 Coincidentally, at that same time the Gift of Water program had resurrected in the U.S. and new parts for the systems could be obtained.
 H.A.M. immediately restarted the program in Demier, reinstating both Ferdinand and Calixte on payroll and getting the system replacement parts to Ferdinand.
 It was also discovered that because of funding cuts, Hospital St. Croix had ceased paying Ferdinand for his services as a community health worker, though they continued to supply him with vaccines and some medical supplies.
 H.A.M. has been so impressed with Ferdinand’s dedication to the health of his community that we have committed to paying his salary as community health worker in addition to water technician.
-H.A.M. has introduced 43 new Gift of Water systems into the community since reconnecting with Demier, and has sent two teams to the community holding health and vaccine clinics.
+H.A.M. has introduced 43 new Gift of Water systems into the community since reconnecting with Demier.
+We now send annual medical teams to the community to supplement Ferdinand's ongoing health and vaccine clinics.
 Because of Ferdinand’s dedication and commitment to his community, H.A.M. remains committed to continuing support of health care in the Demier community.